-With the level of interest being shown by collectors, several new model bus manufacturers emerged in 1999, these being Hong Kong based companies with quantiries of many of their models being made available in the UK.
+With the level of interest being shown by collectors, several new model bus manufacturers emerged in 1999, these being Hong Kong based companies with quantities of many of their models being made available in the UK.
 The year 2000 saw seventy-four models released in Hong Kong, many in all-over advertising liveries, as standard liveried models were not always licensed by the bus operator.
 The market settled down and by 2004, both Corgi and EFE had withdrawn from the Hong Kong market, leaving just the Hong Kong based companies.
 During 2008, only seventeen models were released.
 By 2013, the number of new releases had increased to seventy-one and during 2016, no less that one-hundred and fifty-two models were released!
 This trend has continued with 2019 seeing the same number of releases as 2016.
 The Covid-19 pandemic in 2020 saw the number of new releases drop to one-hundred and eighteen.

 Back to the website, and in particular to the main section of the site, Diecast Models - each model released is generally included in three main listings as detailed below.
 Each listing basically contains the same information, but in a different order: -

-Approximately two-hundred models were generally available in the UK in the early years, out of a total of almost one-thousand five-hundred models issued to-date (August 2020).
-Any quantities available in the UK are indicated in these listings in brackets along with the release dates, also in brackets, where known.
+Approximately two-hundred models were generally available in the UK in the early years, out of a total of just over one-thousand five-hundred models issued to-date (December 2020).
+Any quantities available in the UK are indicated in these listings in brackets along with the release dates, which are also shown also in brackets, where known.